 13. Scandal alert!
 Ringleader Sinatra spent a good portion of the 1960s utilizing his fame and organized sex parties for his fellow Rat Pack members.
 These parties were often held in the steam rooms of a casino's health club, with both groupies and prostitutes being invited along.

 14. The Rat Pack never referred to itself as such after Humphrey Bogart's death in 1957.
-The term was used by the media and public.
+The media and public used the term.
 The members actually preferred to call themselves the Clan or the Summit.

-16. The group would call themselves the "Jack Pack" while they were campaigning for John F. Kennedy to become the next President of the United States.
+16. The group would call themselves the "Jack Pack" while campaigning for John F. Kennedy to become the next President of the United States.
 Peter Lawford was Kennedy's brother-in-law.

-17. The Rat Pack once ordered 300 Bloody Marys from room service over the course of a single night.
+17. The Rat Pack once ordered 300 Bloody Marys from room service throughout a single night.

 18. Peter Lawford eventually fell out with the Rat Pack when his brother-in-law, John F. Kennedy, snubbed Sinatra and began distancing himself from the crooner in favor of Republican Bing Crosby.
 Kennedy was discouraged from affiliating with Sinatra due to his criminal connections.
-Sinatra was infuriated and ended up cutting Lawford out of the Rat Pack completely.
+Sinatra was infuriated and cut Lawford out of the Rat Pack completely.

-19. The Rat Pack collaborated on five albums as a group (presumably one for every member), the most notable of which was The Rat Pack Live at the Sands in 1960.
+19. The Rat Pack collaborated on five albums as a group (presumably one for every member); the most notable was The Rat Pack Live at the Sands in 1960.

 20. During the filming of Ocean's 11, the Rat Pack would constantly ad-lib their lines instead of sticking to the script as they felt they were funnier than the script.